ResidencyWeekJanuary2024Final (33 of 53) resized

 Substitute teaching may count towards this teaching service.
 Participants who do not fulfill their teaching obligation will have to repay the award, with interest and other fees.
 See sample promissory note.

-Do I need to pass a fingerprint background check for WEA's Teacher Residency Program?
+Do I need to pass a fingerprint background check for WEA-ART?

 A fingerprint background check and a pre-residency clearance or certificate is required prior to field experience in schools.
 A character and fitness questionnaire is part of this process.
 Field experience will begin with the summer’s program.
 Find information on fingerprinting procedures.
 WEA will provide financial support for the costs of fingerprinting.
 You do not need to take any action now on this.
 More information will be provided after admissions to accepted applicants.

-If I am not accepted to WEA's Teacher Residency Program, or if WEA's Teacher Residency Program is not right for me, what are my other options for becoming a teacher in Washington state?
+If I am not accepted to WEA-ART, or if WEA-ART is not right for me, what are my other options for becoming a teacher in Washington state?

 If you are interested in teaching in Washington state, we encourage you to complete a preparation program approved by the Washington state Professional Educator Standards Board (PESB).
 See, “How do I become a teacher?” for more information from PESB.